Wednesday, 11 September 2019

 In Porto earlier this year, I heard how Saint Anne was one of two saints, alongside Saint Esther, who was popular among the conversos or anusim, the crypto-Jews who had been forced to convert to Christianity in Portugal and Spain during the Inquisition.

 Saint Anne was a popular figure among the conversos because, it was said, she had died before the birth of Christ so had never converted to Christianity yet was revered as a saint.
 When conversos were forced to place a shrine outside their homes as a sign of their commitment to Christianity, Saint Anne was often the saint of choice.

 Of course, as Duncan Scarlett pointed out, Saint Anne and Saint Joachim are totally fictitious saints, constructed by the early Church to fill a perceived gap in the Biblical narrative of the Birth of the Blessed Virgin Mary.

-Their names come only from New Testament apocrypha, and writings such as the Gospel of James, written sometime between around 150 and 200.
+Their names come only from New Testament apocrypha, and writings such as the Gospel of James, written sometime between 150 and 200.
 The story bears a similarity to that of the birth of Samuel, whose mother Hannah – etymologically the same name as Anne – had also been childless.

 Saint Esterica, who became popular in converso families from Portugal and Spain, was modelled on Queen Esther of Persia.
 She hid her Judaism when she married King Ahasuerus, and is said to have been a vegetarian to avoid eating non-kosher meat.
 She seemed to be fully assimilated, yet she never forgot who she really was.